Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit

 \subsection{Research Questions}

 In its official announcements, Reddit states that it quarantines subreddits that ``average redditors may find...highly offensive or upsetting'' or that promote hoaxes or falsifiable conspiracy theories, like Holocaust denial \cite{reddit_quar_2020}.
 The goal of quarantining is to prevent users from accidentally viewing potentially offensive or upsetting content posted on quarantined subreddits ~\cite{landoflobsters2018}.
-Reddit also expects that quarantining a community may signal the problematic nature of its content to its members, encouraging them to self-monitor their behavior and so escape being banned (i.e., shut down completely). {We designed our research questions to study how well quarantining achieves these goals.}
+Reddit also expects that quarantining a community may signal the problematic nature of its content to its members, encouraging them to self-monitor their behavior and so escape being banned (i.e., shut down completely).
+We designed our research questions to study how well quarantining achieves these goals.

 Quarantining fundamentally differs from banning, which has proven effective in reducing hate-based behavior~\cite{chandrasekharan2017you}.
 Banning shuts a space down permanently, forcing its members to leave; prior analyses of community bans have primarily focused on understanding the migration patterns to other online spaces \cite{chandrasekharan2017you}.
 On the other hand, the quarantined space, though isolated from the rest of the site, is still available for member participation.
+Quarantining, therefore, censors a community without censoring it \cite{cousineau2020displaced}.
 This critical difference sets our work apart from prior work (e.g., [9]).
 We chose to focus on the immediate effects of quarantine on the ``treated'' subreddits---TRP and TD---given that these forums were still accessible to users.

-It is not clear whether the quarantine would ``work.''
+It is not clear whether the quarantine would ``work'' to achieve the above-stated Reddit goals.
 Quarantining, which is essentially labeling a subreddit as ``taboo,'' could lead to a Streisand effect,\footnote{The term ``Streisand Effect'' emerged from an incident where an attempt by the actress Barbra Streisand to restrict online views of her Malibu Mansion on a public website had the paradoxical effect of stimulating public interest and leading to many more views than if she had done nothing ~\cite{jansen2015streisand}.} i.e., the subreddit could become even more popular due to the quarantine and attract more new users than before.

 Reddit's quarantine of TRP and TD provides a rare, natural experiment to examine the long-term effects of isolating radicalized groups.
 To examine the effects caused by the quarantine on these two communities, we ask the following research questions: